alec-z/charter/stf_charter.md

 **Open Governing Board**

+### Members constituted:
-The Governing Board voting members shall consist of one representative appointed from each
+●  one representative appointed from each Diamond or Gold sponsor(对于一致行动人的限制，可以有多个会员，但是一致行动人或关联人最多只能选2位Member)

-Diamond or Gold sponsor and the Steering Committee Chair.
+●  the Steering Committee Chair.

+### Rights and Responsibilities:
-The Governing Board responsibilities consist of:
+matters approved by Open Governing Board through voting should consist of:

-● Approving the budget to direct the use of funds raised from all sources of revenue
+● the budget to the use of funds raised from all sources of revenue

-● Electing a Chair of the Project to preside over meetings, authorize expenditures approved by
+● Electing a Chair of the Foundation to preside over meetings, authorize expenditures approved by

 the budget and oversee operations

-● Voting on decisions or matters before the Governing Board

-● Overseeing all Project business and marketing matters
+● Overseeing marketing matters

-● Adopt and maintain policies or rules and procedures for the Project as appropriate, such as a
+● Adopt and maintain policies or rules and procedures for the Foundation as appropriate, such as a

 Code of Conduct, a trademark policy and any compliance or certiﬁcation policies.

+### Obligations and Responsibilities:
+● Research on the Board topics and exercise voting rights

+### Rules

 Governing Board meetings shall be limited to the Governing Board representatives, the